-If you've ever considered taking your business solar, but were worried by the cost, you may find yourself in luck.
-The price of solar panels has absolutely crashed over the last year, a reduction in price enabled by both advancing technology and economies of scale.
+If you’ve ever considered taking your business solar, but were worried by the cost, you may find yourself in luck.
+The price of solar panels has steadily dropped, thanks to continually advancing technology and growing economies of scale.
 As it stands, commercial solar panel costs now put renewable energy within reach of many businesses.

-According to Tracking the Sun IX: The Installed Price of Residential and Non-Residential Photovoltaic (PV) Systems in the United States, the installed cost of solar panels has dropped between six and 12 percent every year since 1998, with the most dramatic decreases taking place after 2009.
-Here, "installed" refers to the entire cost of solar panels—equipment, installation and maintenance.
+According to Tracking the Sun IX: The Installed Price of Residential and Non-Residential Photovoltaic (PV) Systems in the United States, the installed cost of solar panels has dropped between 6 and 12 percent every year since 1998, with the most dramatic decreases taking place after 2009.
+Here, “installed” refers to the entire cost of solar panels: equipment, installation and maintenance.

 Interestingly, most of the total reduction in residential and commercial solar panel costs has little to do with the panels themselves.
 While technological advancements will continue to make panels cheaper, these advancements take a while to filter into the marketplace.
 Therefore, the cost of solar panels alone has held steady since about 2012.

-There's also the fact that since solar installations have increased dramatically, solar companies have become better and faster at designing and installing commercial solar power systems.
-In short, the reduced costs of equipment and expertise have driven the installed cost of solar down to an average of $3.57/watt.
+There’s also the fact that since solar installations have increased dramatically, solar companies have become better and faster at designing and installing commercial solar power systems.
+In short, the reduced costs of equipment and expertise have driven down the installed cost of solar to an average of $2.67 to 3.43 per watt.

 Just as an example, the rising popularity of solar energy means that you’re probably not the only business in your area that’s thinking about going solar.
 Other businesses and municipal organizations probably have the same idea—and this can give you an advantage.